slayAlphalu/JDATA-customer-prediction/README.md

 # JDATA potential customer prediction
 ### This project utilized data from JDATA algorithm competition to make analysis on customer-oriented data.
-### Our goal: Developed algorithm models on history sales record to predict a certain user’s purchasing activity.
+### Our goal: Developed algorithm models on history sales record to predict a certain user’s purchasing activity.😊😘
 # main steps:
 ### 1.Conducted data cleaning and feature engineering to describe consumer behavior.
 ### 2.Produced statistical analysis of data characteristics.